-The bench and bar's indispensable criminal jury trial preparation aid
+The bench and bar's indispensable guide to criminal jury trial preparation

-This book is essential for: judges and lawyers seeking guidance for criminal jury trial instructions.
+This book is essential for: Judges and lawyers preparing for criminal jury trial instructions

 You know how much work is involved in a criminal jury trial—research, case law analysis, the elements of the charge.
-Canadian Criminal Jury Instructions (CRIMJI) puts all of the legal research that goes into a jury instruction to work for you.
+Canadian Criminal Jury Instructions (CRIMJI) puts all of the legal research that goes into preparing a jury instruction to work for you.
 Guided by a cross-Canada editorial board, this authoritative resource provides you with over 150 model instructions on trial procedures, evidence, and major offences and defences.
-Each instruction begins with an outline of key instruction components and is heavily annotated with relevant case law along with user notes of cautions and alternatives.
+Each instruction gives you an outline of key components of the instruction, discusses relevant case law, and highlights alternatives and notes of caution.

-- more confidently suggest amendments or additions to a jury instruction (if you are counsel)
+- confidently suggest amendments or additions to a jury instruction

-- clearly understand the evidence required to prove a particular crime or defence
+- understand the evidentiary foundation of a particular crime or defence

 - explain evidence and law relevant to your case in plain language understandable to a jury